daavidrgz/dotfiles/README.md

 # Dotfiles

 My current Arch Linux dotfiles, here to show you how beautiful your desktop can be.

 All of this can't be done without [Gtheme](https://github.com/daavidrgz/gtheme/).

+## Screenshots

 * Iceberg-Dark